 How long does it take to adjust to birth control?

+In most cases, spotting — or bleeding between your periods — is not a cause for concern and can be a sign of your body adjusting to the pill.
+However, it can also occur when you take your pill inconsistently or could indicate other health issues.
 It can take about two to three months for the body to adjust to birth control.
 However, the birth control itself typically begins working within five days.

 How long does nausea from birth control last?